-The PLF Archives was established in 1992 as a place to collect and store historical materials related to the BLM, the BLM lands, and the people who worked for the BLM.
-Paul Rigtrup, who had recently retired from the agency, led the effort to establish the PLF Archives.
+The PLF Glendon E. Collins National Archives was established in 1992 as a place to collect and store historical materials related to the BLM, the BLM lands, and the people who worked for the BLM.
+Paul Rigtrup, who had recently retired from the agency, led the effort to establish the initial PLF Archives.
+In 2020, our archives was named for Glen Collins who served as a volunteer with the PLF in many capacities including as Archives Manager for many years.

-The BLM’s National Training Center (NTC) at 9328 N. 31st Avenue, Phoenix AZ 85051 provided space for the PLF Archives, and the Arizona Chapter of PLF has a Memorandum of Understanding with the NTC for the use of space on the third floor of the NTC for the PLF Archives.
+The BLM’s National Training Center (NTC) at 9328 N. 31st Avenue, Phoenix AZ 85051 provided space for the PLF Archives, and the Arizona Chapter of PLF has a Memorandum of Understanding with the NTC for the use of space for the PLF Archives.

-The PLF provides historical materials for use in the BLM NTC’s training programs and volunteers to help with the Pathways training sessions conducted at the NTC.
+The PLF provides historical materials for use in the BLM NTC’s training programs.
 Some of the PLF Archives files contain only a letter, a photo, or a brief report; some subject matter files and the BLM Office location files are huge.
-There are individual files on each of the 92 BLM State and District/Field offices that contain photos, maps, and other information about office personnel, programs, projects and events in that office and jurisdiction.
+There are individual files on each of the BLM State and District/Field offices that contain photos, maps, and other information about office personnel, programs, projects and events in that office and jurisdiction.

 Some examples are: